Padmja26/PCAP-Analysis-Automation-Lab-Security-Onion-/Configuration.md

   ![Screenshot from 2025-03-22 19-32-26](https://github.com/user-attachments/assets/6899f052-7ad3-475e-a7c3-27630f4679f5)
   ![Screenshot from 2025-03-22 19-32-32](https://github.com/user-attachments/assets/7f1c27a5-17a5-4d57-b891-359b0bd6fdfe)

-  **Kibana Report Example**

-We can aldo create diffrent cases in order to indentify certain alerts more efficiently.
+We can also create diffrent cases in order to indentify certain alerts more efficiently.

 Using these tools, analysts can correlate threats, identify suspicious patterns, and take appropriate action.